jeremytammik/rvtmetaprop/README.md

 ]
 ```

-You can create a `CSV` or `JSON` input file matching this format to generate new shared parameters in your BIM.
+You can create a `CSV` or `JSON` input file matching this format to generate new shared parameters in your BIM, either using the Forge meta property editor, or in any other way you like.

 ## Forge Configurator Sample